vishalbalaji/firebox/README.md

 ## How?

-Firebox creates a profile separate from your existing firefox in your `$HOME/.local/share/` directory.
+Firebox creates a profile, separate from your existing firefox profiles, in your `$HOME/.local/share/` directory.
 You create new services by creating bookmarks in this newly created profile and workspaces using these existing services.
 These services and workspaces can then be launched and managed using the CLI.

 ## Features